 The Sazerac is thought by some to be the first American cocktail, created in New Orleans.
 The original recipe likely used Cognac or Brandy, but today’s most common recipes call for Straight Rye.
-However, we love it with Harrison Governor’s Reserve – the high-rye recipe really shines through, but still being a Bourbon gives it more balance and complexity.
+However, we love it with Union Horse Distilling Co.
+Reunion Rye Whiskey.
+The rye recipe really shines through, but still being a Bourbon, gives it more balance and complexity.

 First, sparingly pour North Shore Sirene Absinthe down the side of a rocks glass, all the way around, so that the glass is coated.

 Second, carefully peel a 2-3″ strip of lemon peel from a fresh lemon, ideally including only the outer (yellow) skin, not the white rind underneath.